pnp/sp-starter-kit/documentation/common-provision-results.md

 1. Ensure you are connecting to your tenant site using a tenant admin account.

 1. Ensure that you have the latest PnP PowerShell commandlets.
-You might need to remove the PnP PowerShell commandlets and re-install to ensure you have the latest. [`PnP PowerShell - Recommended 3.19.2003.0 or later`](https://github.com/PnP/PnP-PowerShell/releases).
+You might need to remove the PnP PowerShell commandlets and re-install to ensure you have the latest. [`PnP PowerShell - Recommended 1.7.0 or later`](https://github.com/pnp/powershell/releases).

-1. Your tenant must be set to `targeted release` for all users, and you must wait at least 24 hours after setting targeted release for all users before running deploy.ps1.
+1. Your tenant must be set to `targeted release` for all users, and you must wait at least 24 hours after setting targeted release for all users before running Invoke-PnPTenantTemplate.

 1. Verify you have already created your `tenant app catalog`.